JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `externalPrefixes`
 {#verifyPlugin-externalPrefixes}

-The list of class prefixes from the external libraries.
+Specifies a list of class prefixes from external libraries.
-The Plugin Verifier will not report `No such class` for classes of these packages.
+The Plugin Verifier will not report `No such class` errors for classes in these packages.

 {style="narrow"}
 Type